Archanakattii/karchana/task3.md

 **Search for the Main and check the instructions of the C code execution.
-It has 15 instructions in the C execution**
+It has 15 instructions in the C execution**</p>
+Open new tab and type the below command to get the instuctions:

     riscv-unknown-elf-objdump -d sum1ton.o | less
 ![WhatsApp Image 2024-02-27 at 10 27 15 AM](https://github.com/Archanakattii/karchana/assets/160317292/f0289633-3303-4e06-b3ca-d7a8f916be40)